floriandejonckheere/hcloud/README.md

 # => true

 # For detailed usage of resources, refer to the class documentation

+# When specifying associated resources, you can either use an instance of the resource, an integer as ID or a string as name.
+# The following calls are equivalent:
+server = HCloud::Server.new(name: "my_server", location: "fsn", ...)
+server = HCloud::Server.new(name: "my_server", location: 1, ...)
+server = HCloud::Server.new(name: "my_server", location: Location.new(name: "fsn"), ...)
 ```

 The gem does little validation on your input or behaviour, and expects you to use it in a sane way.